top of page

 Image 3 - Decrease in Price + Increase in OI = Bearish

 If you look at the Banknifty chart, the price is falling, but OI is increased.
-It shows the strong intent of sellers.
+It shows the firm intent of sellers.

 In this case, if you are holding a short trade, you can continue to hold until you see a corresponding increase in OI.